Poets are always ahead of things in a certain way, their sense of language and their vision.

 Stranger Than Paradise, in my humble opinion, stands as a bleak, oddly funny masterpiece and Jarmusch’s greatest work till date.

 Coffee and Cigarettes (2004)

-“We’re really the Coffee and Cigarettes generation, when you think about it.”
+“We’re really the Coffee and Cigarettes generation when you think about it.”

 This is a film where people drink coffee and smoke cigarettes while talking about drinking coffee and smoking cigarettes and some other things.
 Yes, you read that right (if you are still reading this).
 No metaphor, no hidden meanings or anything else.
 This film is all about its title.

 Jarmusch assembles eleven short stories (some of which he made earlier) and put them all together in this anthology, where the stories are not at all connected with each other like Mystery Train.
 In all of the stories, people meet and talk about certain things while having coffee and cigarettes.
-Jarmusch draws clever reference of his earlier works as well, like in the segment “Twins” he takes two actors from Mystery Train (Steve Buscemi and Clinque Lee, the latter also appears in another segment, “Jack shows Meg his Tesla coil”, possibly the most interesting one) where one of them tells a story about Elvis’s twin brother.
+Jim Jarmusch draws clever reference of his earlier works as well, like in the segment “Twins” he takes two actors from Mystery Train (Steve Buscemi and Clinque Lee, the latter also appears in another segment, “Jack shows Meg his Tesla coil”, possibly the most interesting one) where one of them tells a story about Elvis’s twin brother.
 He also focuses on the aspect of the relationship between two people, be it two friends or strangers or cousins.
-The film also works as a kind of statuary warning where several characters condemn the idea of having coffee and cigarette as a meal and suggest something healthy; but as the warnings written in Cigarette packets is never read by anyone anyway, the characters in the film continue to blabber (or sit quietly) while wallowing themselves in caffeine and tobacco.
+The film also works as a kind of statuary warning where several characters condemn the idea of having coffee and cigarette as a meal and suggest something healthy; but as the warnings written in Cigarette packets are never read by anyone anyway, the characters in the film continue to blabber (or sit quietly) while wallowing themselves in caffeine and tobacco.

 Coffee and Cigarette is an extremely clever, interesting, true-blue Jarmusch movie which you should try if you have a thing for films which are all about people having conversations.